Mental wellbeing during COVID-19

-- The listening centre - counselling service for those on limited incomes Oxford Women's Counselling Centre - counselling for women in Oxford by women counsellors.
+- Oxford Women's Counselling Centre.
+Counselling for women in Oxford by women counsellors.

 - The Isis Centre.
-Free counselling and psychotherapy available on the NHS for anyone over 18 and living in Oxfordshire: Dartington House, Little Clarendon Street, Oxford OX1 2HS.
+Free counselling and psychotherapy available on the NHS for anyone over 18 and living in Oxfordshire.
+Address: Dartington House, Little Clarendon Street, Oxford OX1 2HS.
 Tel: 01865 556648

-- - charity which provides affordable counselling and psychotherapy to adults living in and around Henley-on-Thames.
+- Riverside Counselling Service.
+A charity that provides affordable counselling and psychotherapy to adults living in and around Henley-on-Thames.

 Suicide, mental health and wellbeing strategies in Oxfordshire

-The Mental Health Prevention Framework - 2020-2023 (pdf format, 871Kb) outlines how organisations are planning to work together for everyone in Oxfordshire to have the opportunity to achieve good mental health and wellbeing.
-It will focus on working with partners across the system, insight and evaluation, creating confident professionals, and resilient communities.
+The Mental Health Prevention Framework - 2020-2023 (pdf format, 871Kb).
+The framework outlines how organisations are plan to work together for everyone in Oxfordshire.
+To have the opportunity to achieve good mental health and wellbeing.
+It will focus on: